 When a nurse knocked on the door, he excused himself.
 He said he had to talk to an insurance company about getting something approved for a patient.
 I could hear him talking loudly in the hall, clearly agitated but with controlled anger.

 He returned to the exam room red-faced and aggravated.
-The negative energy in the room shifted into high gear, and I gave up hope for a fruitful conversation at that point.
+The negative energy in the room shifted into high gear, and I gave up hope for a fruitful conversation.

 He told me the insurance company doctor told him he would never approve the request for the other patient and wanted to tell him personally.
 Would he have told another patient that if they weren’t physicians?
 Why did he feel compelled to tell me that?
 Because I’m a doctor, and he thought I would commiserate with him?
 I noticed a significant lack of self-awareness from this physician in a very short time.